blusdevfiles/blusdevfiles/README.md

 - 👋 Hi, I’m bluuuu!
 - 👀 I’m interested in hmmmm everything
-- 🌱 I’m currently learning being a dav at all
+- 🌱 I’m currently learning being a dev at all
 - 📫 How to reach me at discord{blu_b} or instagram{expers.borders}!

 <!---